iamkrunalrk/reinforcement-learning-for-robotic-arm-manipulation/README.md

 ## Overview

 This project uses the **Robosuite** simulator to simulate a robotic manipulator performing the task of opening a door.
 Robosuite is a simulation framework built on top of MuJoCo that allows easy configuration of robotic environments.
-The project employs **reinforcement learning** (RL) techniques to train a robotic agent to learn how to perform this task autonomously.
+The project employs **reinforcement learning** (RL) techniques to train a robotic arm to learn how to perform this task autonomously.

 The main focus of this repository is on the **TD3 (Twin Delayed Deep Deterministic Policy Gradient)** algorithm, which has been successfully trained to achieve the goal.
 However, other algorithms like **PPO (Proximal Policy Optimization)** and **SAC (Soft Actor-Critic)** are also included in the code but have not been thoroughly tested for the door-opening task.